 - Lets states provide access to Medicaid for people living below 138 percent of the federal poverty level.
 In addition, Medicaid eligibility is now determined based on income alone; you no longer must be disabled to qualify.
 In 2012, however, the United States Supreme Court ruled that it was unconstitutional to require states to expand their Medicaid coverage.
 Therefore, states can choose whether or not to expand coverage.

-- Provides people without employer-sponsored insurance or Medicaid access to affordable health insurance marketplaces or exchanges in their state where they can buy health insurance.
-For those who have trouble paying, federal tax credits and subsidies (money the government gives you) for people with low and middle incomes make the insurance premiums more affordable.
-COVID-19 relief legislation has temporarily made more subsidies available.
+- Provides marketplaces or exchanges in their state to people without employer-sponsored insurance or Medicaid access to affordable health insurance where they can buy health insurance.
+For those who have trouble paying, federal tax credits and subsidies (money the government gives you) make the insurance premiums more affordable.
+Temporary additional subsidies during the COVID-19 pandemic are ending/have ended in many places.

 - Stops insurers from denying coverage to those with pre-existing conditions (e.g., HIV, pregnancy, history of domestic violence)